Deerfield Public Library Collection Development Policy

 Local History Collection

-The purpose of the Local History Collection is to preserve materials that document the history of Deerfield, and to make these materials available to researchers and the general public.
-The major emphasis of the collection is information pertaining to Deerfield.
-Secondary emphasis is placed on information concerning the history of surrounding areas.
+The Local History Collection is a non-circulating specialized collection that aims to preserve materials that document the history of Deerfield and make materials available to researchers and the general public both at the library and online.
+The major emphasis of the collection is information pertaining to Deerfield, with a secondary emphasis on the surrounding areas, including Bannockburn and Riverwoods as well as Lake County in general.

-Books and papers originally owned and used by local residents are not added to the collection unless the items contain local information that is otherwise unavailable or hold great historical significance to the community.
+Items and papers originally owned and used by local residents will be considered for the collection if the items contain local information that is otherwise unavailable or hold great historical significance to the community.
+Donors to the collection are required to sign a Gift Agreement with the Library (see Appendix).

 Local Authors’ Works